 Read the full question.
-Sounds really simple right?
+Sounds really simple, right?
 But most people don’t.
 Most of us are conditioned to skim through information to find the one little nugget we are looking for.
 If you’re approaching Series 3 exam questions this way you’re sabotaging yourself.
 So let’s be clear.
-When you are answering Series 3 exam questions, read the entire question and read all the answer choices.
+When you are answering exam questions, read the entire question and read all the answer choices.
 Then read the last sentence of the question again.
-That last line is the punch line in all Series 3 exam questions, “what do they want from me?”
+That last line is the punch line in most exam questions, “what do they want from me?”

 Use “process of elimination”.
 Always get rid of the answer choices you know can’t be correct.

 If you have used process of elimination, have two choices left, and you’re still not sure answer is right; go with the statistics.
 If one of the choices you haven’t eliminated is “all of the above”, choose it!
 This is one of the keys to outsmarting the Series 3 exam.
-Statistically it’s probably the correct choice.
-On the other hand, if you’ve used process of elimination and one of the choices you have left is “none of the above”, don’t pick it.
+Statistically, it’s probably the correct choice.
+On the other hand, if you’ve used process of elimination and one of the choices you have left is “none of the above,” don’t pick it.
 Odds are it’s not the correct answer.
-The test writers for the Series 3 exam like include a correct answer.
+The test writers for the Series 3 exam like to include a correct answer to trick you.

-If a question gives you an answer choice that reads “not enough information to determine”, do not choose that answer.
-There is always enough information to answer a Series 3 exam question.
+If a question gives you an answer choice that reads “not enough information to determine,” do not choose that answer.
+There is always enough information to answer an exam question.
 Chances are there is more information than you need to answer any question on the Series 3 exam.
 Consider it a gift, now you have a one in three chance of getting the question correct!

 The cardinal rule in taking the Series 3 exam is Don’t Change Your Answers.
 If you have taken your time, read the full question, used process of elimination, and made a decision; do not second guess yourself.
 Statistically, when you change an answer, you change it to the wrong answer more often than not, so stick with your gut!
 The Series 3 exam will not give you a lot of information that you can go back and use to answer a question better the second time.

 Keep your head in the game.
-That means you should do the questions you are sure of first.
+That means you should answer the questions you are sure of first.
 Leave the ones that cause you grief for last.
 Makes sense right?
 But here’s the rub: you need to answer each question in order for the computer to generate the next one; there is no “skip” button.
 So here’s how we skip questions in on the Series 3 exam: First, read the full question.
-If the question is confusing or asking about an area that you are unfamiliar with (really, whatever the reason, its ok) pick an answer, and click on “record and review”.
-The computer will then bring up the next question on your Series 3 exam.
+If the question is confusing or asking about an area that you are unfamiliar with, pick an answer, and click on “record and review.”
+The computer will then bring up the next question.
 When you are done with all the questions, the computer will show you the questions you clicked record and review on.
 These are the ones you skipped.
 Now you can answer those questions.
-Since you didn’t answer them earlier, you chose a random answer, you don’t have to worry about the statistics of changing your answers, and you’ll have plenty of time to work on the difficult questions.
+Since you didn’t answer them earlier, and you chose a random answer, you don’t have to worry about the statistics of changing your answers, and you’ll have plenty of time to work on the difficult questions.
 The Series 3 exam is not a speeded test.
 A speeded test is one that is designed so that only the brightest students will have enough time to finish.
 The Series 3 exam is designed to provide enough time for all students to complete each question on the exam.

 Taking is the Series 3 exam is stressful, even if you are a good test taker.
 By following this simple advice you will be able to tip the scales a bit more in your favor.
 Coupled with diligent test prep, you are well on your way to passing the Series 3 exam!

-A Series 3 registered Options Principal is licensed to supervise a member firm’s option business.
-The Series 3 exam will be presented in a 120-question multiple-choice and true / falsse format.
+The Series 3 exam will be presented in a 120-question multiple-choice and true / false format.
 Each candidate will have two hours and 30 minutes to complete the exam.
-A score of 70% or higher is required to pass the Series 3 exam.
+A score of 70% or higher is required to pass.
 The Series 3 is as much a knowledge test as it is a reading test.
 Your textbook and software from The Securities Institute will ensure that you have the required knowledge to pass the test and that you are confident in the application of the knowledge during the exam.
-Our writers are subject matter experts as well as a Series 3 test experts.
+Our writers are subject matter experts as well as test experts.
 We understand how the test is written and our proven test-taking techniques can dramatically improve your results.